 If a student or staff member tests positive for the virus then steps must be taken to prevent further spread.
 Under current government guidance, all students and staff that have come into close contact with this person must be identified and asked to self-isolate.

-This is no easy feat given the many crossovers between form groups, classes and extra-curricular activities.
-Several schools using iSAMS had raised this issue on our Discussion Forum and, given the urgency and importance of the task, our Reporting Services team designed a student Track and Trace report.
+This is no easy feat given the many crossovers between form groups, classes and extra-curricular activities, our Reporting Services team designed a student Track and Trace report.

 For students showing symptoms, it is also important to keep an accurate medical record to track both the short term and long term effects of the virus.
-Recording symptoms as they arise will be useful when booking a test for the student in question and determining the length of self-isolation the student must complete, with current government guidance stating:
+Recording symptoms as they arise will be useful when booking a test for the student in question and determining the length of self-isolation the student must complete, in line with government guidance.

 To further try and ensure the safety of their students, schools are also having to consider how they’re going to continue adhering to social distancing guidelines.
 Many are looking to restructure the layouts of their classrooms in response to this, with desks to be kept a minimum of one metre apart.

-Outside the classroom, you’ll also need to consider how you’re going to implement social distancing in the playground and at lunchtime.
-Assemblies may need to be postponed or separated, so gatherings are limited by student numbers, and more creative measures put in place to ensure students follow guidelines.
+Outside the classroom, you’ll also need to consider how you’re going to implement social distancing beyond the playground and at lunchtime.
+Drop off and pick up times may need to be adjusted, assemblies may need to be postponed or separated, so gatherings are limited by student numbers.
+Effective communication with parents around these measures put in place will need to be communicated.